SoarGroup/Soar/CONTRIBUTING.md

 Further paragraphs come after blank lines.

 - Bullet points are okay, too
+- After all this is actually GitHub markdown parsed
 ````

-* Make sure you follow the coding style.
-We, in general, try to use [Allman Style](https://en.wikipedia.org/wiki/Indent_style#Allman_style).
+* Make sure you follow the coding style:
+	- We, in general, try to use [Allman Style](https://en.wikipedia.org/wiki/Indent_style#Allman_style) or something close to it
+	- We also tend to use underlines ( _ ) in our names
+	- In addition, all files are lower cased.
 * Make sure you have added the necessary tests for your changes if you
 are fixing an issue.
+	- These can be found in Tests/
+* Make sure your items are namespaced if you're making new or big changes.
 * Run _all_ the tests to assure nothing was accidentally broken.
 If you
 break the project in your git pull request, Jenkins will let you know.
 Until Jenkins passes your pull request, it **WILL NOT** be merged in.